Bürgergeld: History

 In October 2024, the German public health insurance organizations blamed the government for a sharp rise in premiums, since the monthly €119 paid by the government for each of the 5,6 million recipients of Bürgergeld to the organisations were insufficient to cover the cost.
 They stated that the rest of the insurance pool members had to cover for the €9.2 billion in annual losses by paying higher premiums.

-Starting in January of 2025, beneficiaries who violated the terms of eligibility might have their monthly benefit reduced by up to 30% for 1-3 months.
+Starting in January 2025, beneficiaries who violated the terms of eligibility might have their monthly benefit reduced by up to 30% for 1-3 months.
 In July 2025, the window for assessing assets in savings was reduced from 12 months to 6 months.
 In other words, applicants for benefits were assessed by a Jobcenter after 6 months, and if their savings exceeded the maximum threshold, they had to use their personal funds before state support could be approved.

 As of July 2025, the Merz cabinet suggested to replace the existing Bürgergeld with a basic social security (Grundsicherung).
 The proposed changes would reduce the benefit amounts, as well as the number of people eligible.
 The new legislation would be focused on incentivizing the unemployed to return to the workforce, for example, by sanctioning recipients who miss job center appointments.
 Welfare reform was specifically included in the current coalition agreement, with policy slated to change in 2026.
 However, members of the coalition, including the SPD (Social Democratic Party), have presented heavy opposition to proposed cuts, arguing that it will only hurt the most vulnerable.
 Currently, the Bürgergeld has statutory protections from having its benefit reduced.
 However, The Federal Finance Ministry froze increases of the benefit, and said that this would continue into 2026.
-Transforming Bürgergeld to Grundsicherung was charcterized not as a change of system but as a mere upgrade.
+Transforming Bürgergeld to Grundsicherung was characterized not as a change of system but as a mere upgrade.